dreamcatcher-tech/network/Inbox/2024-01-05 1426 noschema mapping git functions to artifact functions.md

 Merge conflict - this means a consensus fault, since if everyone is following rules, these should not happen.
 There are times when the file tree might be manually pruned and updated, and a merge conflict here would indicate a bug being fixed.
 Wide acceptance of the merge indicates consensus.
 You can do anything so long as everyone agrees what it is.

 Triggers - these are ways of declaring in the filesystem that when some changes are detected, this side effect will run, which can be used to enforce formats of files.
+This might be commit hooks, since you should be able to do anything you like in between commits.
+Commit hooks can run down the tree, based on what files changed.
+If we wanted to avoid intermediary commits, then we would do a squash merge to remove that state - what is the point of changing a lot of files in an intermediary state ?

 Format hooks - whenever the LLM tries to write to a file that needs to be in a specific format because it will be interpreted by machine, these hooks will trigger and will throw an error that the LLM must correct to proceed.
 These are a form of trigger, but they don't cause any AI execution.

+Tension - maybe the commit message should list things in tension when it runs ? or register with the procman to ensure it will eventually get served, where procman is a folder tree system that mirrors the fs, but is used to supervise execution that is owed.